open-webui/docs/docs/tutorial/images.md

    ```
    If you're running a Docker installation of Open WebUI and AUTOMATIC1111 on the same host, replace `<your_automatic1111_address>` with `host.docker.internal`.

-Please note that, as of now, only the AUTOMATIC1111 API is supported for image generation within Open WebUI.
+Please note that, as of now, only AUTOMATIC1111's API is supported for image generation within Open WebUI.